SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 resistance by spending Character Points or a Fate Point on this roll.

-Once the player or gamemaster has her character’s resistance total, compare the damage total to a resistance total on the “Wound Level” table to determine how much injury the defender sustained and what its effects on the character are.
+Once the player or gamemaster has her character’s resistance total, compare the damage total to a resistance total on the "Wound Level" table to determine how much injury the defender sustained and what its effects on the character are.